 By this point the column had become perilously spread out along the narrow path, some 9 to 12 miles from van to rear; the towering trees dark and foreboding, the driving rain reducing visibility even further.
-Then, echoing from the dark forest though the mists and rain, came the eerie chanting battle cry of the German tribes, the “barritus“; which Tacitus describes as a “harsh, intermittent roar”, “amplified into a deeper crescendo by the reverberation” of the warriors holding their shields to their mouths.
+Suddenly, echoing from the dark forest though the mists and rain, came the eerie chanting battle cry of the German tribes, the “barritus“; which Tacitus describes as a “harsh, intermittent roar”, “amplified into a deeper crescendo by the reverberation” of the warriors holding their shields to their mouths.

-Then, suddenly, the air was alive with a shower of javelins thrown from all quarters.
+Then the air was alive with a shower of javelins thrown from all quarters.
 These rained down on the Romans, inflicting death and disorder on an already chaotic scene.
 These missiles were the framae, ubiquitous light spears of the German warrior.
 Each carried a brace behind his shield, used as javelin at range or spear in close quarters.
 Confusion reigned, and as the Germans saw the Romans were in no good position to offer concerted resistance, they came down from the high ground or from within the bogs to assail the soldiers at close quarters.

 …the barbarians suddenly surrounded them on all sides at once, coming through the densest thickets, as they were acquainted with the paths.
 At first they hurled their volleys from a distance; then, as no one defended himself and many were wounded, they approached closer to them.